getbettr/loglux/README.md

 The brightness control is [logarithmic][weber-fechner] - as we approach darker and darker brightness values the control step gets smaller and smaller.

-It's perfect for us creatures of the night who get to sleep watching rust streams in complete darkness at 1AM as it allows us to make the laptop screen *really* dark.
+It's perfect for us creatures of the night watching rust streams in complete darkness at 1AM as it allows us to make the laptop screen *really* dark.

 ## Installation